mrlem/cupa/README.md

 ## Installation

 * change the password in api/login.php ($adm_pw) to your liking (default is 'secret')
-* just drop all files from the repo somewhere in the doc root of your PHP enabled web-server (make sure that you web server has write access to the data directory)
+* just drop all files from the repo somewhere in the doc root of your PHP enabled web-server (with GD module)
+* make sure the whole directory belongs to the web-server's user - on unix, use something like: `chown -R www-data:www-data cupa`
 * go to: http://**your_server**/**your_path**/sample.html

 ## Usage